Ivan Pelizzoli: Pescara

 In August 2012, Pescara acquired Pelizzoli as a back-up to Mattia Perin.

 Vicenza

 On 30 March 2016, Pelizzoli joined Vicenza in a short-term contract.

 Piacenza

 On 24 November 2016, he signed a contract with Piacenza.
 He left the team in 2017.

 Foggia

 On 14 July 2017, Pelizzoli signed a contract with Foggia.
 He left the club again at the end of 2017 without having made an appearance.

 International career

-Pelizzoli made his senior international debut with Italy in 2003, making 2 caps in total between 2003 and 2004.
-He was one of three over-age players representing Italy at the 2004 Summer Olympics, ahead of Marco Amelia, as first choice goalkeeper, winning a Bronze medal.
-He also played for the Italy under-21 side at the 2002 UEFA European Under-21 Championship, ahead of Generoso Rossi and Vitangelo Spadavecchia as first choice, where Italy reached the semi-finals.
+At youth international level, Pelizzoli played for the Italy under-21 side at the 2002 UEFA European Under-21 Championship, ahead of Generoso Rossi and Vitangelo Spadavecchia as first choice, where Italy reached the semi-finals, losing out 3–2 to the eventual champions Czech Republic.